Škoda Auto: Škoda

 An assembly line was used for production from 1930 onwards.
 Also in 1930, a formal spin-off of the car became a new company, Akciová společnost pro automobilový průmysl or abbreviated ASAP, happened.
 ASAP remained a wholly owned subsidiary of the Škoda Works, and continued to sell cars under the Škoda marque.
 Apart from the factory in Mladá Boleslav, it also included the firm's representation, sales offices, and services, as well as a central workshop in Prague.
-At the time, the car factory in Mladá Boleslav covered an area of 215,000 m^{2} and employed 3,750 blue-collar and 500 white-collar workers.
+At the time, the car factory in Mladá Boleslav covered an area of 215,000 m^{2} (53 acres) and employed 3,750 blue-collar and 500 white-collar workers.